JazzED Detroit

 Building Connections – A chance to network with fellow jazz students, professional adjudicators, and organizations dedicated to jazz education.

-Ending on a High Note – The day concludes with a special performance by the adjudicators.
+Ending on a High Note – The day concludes with a student mixer.

 The festival is all about helping young musicians improve their craft, make connections, and celebrate jazz!